arulmozhi1502/Cybersecurity-day-7/README.md

 --

-✅ Objective
+# Objective
-To inspect, identify, and remove any unused or potentially harmful browser extensions using a common browser like Chrome or Firefox.
+- To inspect, identify, and remove any unused or potentially harmful browser extensions using a common browser like Chrome or Firefox.

-🛠️ Tools Required
+# =Tools Required
-Google Chrome or Mozilla Firefox (or any modern browser)
+- Google Chrome or Mozilla Firefox (or any modern browser)

 # Step-by-Step Guide
-🔎 1.
-Open the Extension Manager
+## 1. Open the Extension Manager
 For Chrome:
 - Go to: chrome://extensions